biosharp-dotnet/bioinfo-gitpod/LearningCommandLine_2/fastqc_and_multiqc.md

 ## 1. Generation of the quality reports

-### 1.1 (Optional) Make sure that conda is available on your default bash environment
+### 1.1 Make sure that conda is available on your default bash environment

 NOTE: This check is necessary, as Gitpod deletes the previous customizations on bash and therefore `bash` **forgets** about `conda`